Feb 20, 2018

 VITALY BESPALOV: [speaking Russian]

-CHARLES MAYNES: So in a way, for him, it's this moment he sees the troll farm, the troll factory, suddenly turning outward.
+CHARLES MAYNES: So in a way, for him, it's this moment where he sees the troll farm, the troll factory, suddenly turning outward.

-SIMON: Well, now, three years later, we know a bit more about this English initiative
+SIMON: Well, now, three years later, we know a bit more about this English initiative.

-SIMON: And many of those employees apparently took some of the moves from their Ukraine infowar playbook and used them, pointed them, at the US.
+SIMON: And many of those employees apparently took some of the moves from their Ukraine info-war playbook and used them, pointed them, at the US.

-[NEWS CLIP: The Russians also recruited and paid real Americans to engage in political activities, promote political campaigns and stage political rallies.
+[ARCHIVE CLIP: The Russians also recruited and paid real Americans to engage in political activities, promote political campaigns and stage political rallies.
 The defendants and their co-conspirators pretended to be grassroots activists.]

-SIMON: In fact I spoke to one reporter who told me about this incident in Houston, when there were two protests happening at the same time.
+SIMON: In fact, I spoke to one reporter who told me about this incident in Houston, when there were two protests happening at the same time.
 On one side of the street a white nationalist protest, and on the other, a group of Americans for Muslims.
 Turns out both protests were covertly organized by Russians connected to the Internet Research Agency.

 [NEWS CLIP: According to the indictment, the Americans did not know that they were communicating with Russians.]

-SIMON: And it was this phrase, out of all of the ludicrous revelations of the indictment, that really got us thinking.
-Who were these unknowing Americans?
+SIMON: And it was this phrase, out of all of the ludicrous revelations of the indictment, that really got us thinking: Who were these unknowing Americans?
 How did they end up at these fake protests, and how do they think about it now?
-So producer Annie McEwen and I we started calling around, and we found three people at the center of one of the more famous fake protests mentioned in the indictment, the so-called Florida flash mob.
+So producer Annie McEwen and I, we started calling around, and we found three people at the center of one of the more famous fake protests mentioned in the indictment, the so-called Florida flash mob.

 JAD: We'll hear all about that after the break.
 This is Radiolab, we'll continue in a moment.